oracle/fmw-kubernetes/docs-source/content/idm-products/oud/prepare-your-environment/_index.md

 You can use an image built with WebLogic Image Tool in the following ways:

 - Manually upload them to your own container registry.
-- Manually stage them on the master node and each worker node.
+- Manually stage them on each worker node.

-**Note**: This documentation does not tell you how to pull or push the above images into a private container registry, or stage them on the master and worker nodes.
+**Note**: This documentation does not tell you how to pull or push the above images into a private container registry, or stage them on the worker nodes.
 Details of this can be found in the [Enterprise Deployment Guide](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/procuring-software-enterprise-deployment.html).

 ### Create a persistent volume directory